 Upgraded from the Exynos 990 chip in the S20, the Galaxy S21 features the Exynos 2100 processor that marks a big leap forward in power, comfortably handles 5G and offers faster and slicker performance all round.

-Perfectly accompanied by the Android 11 operating system, Exynos 2100 also supports pin sharp resolution up to 200 megapixels and up to six sensors, meaning the zoom function on the camera is smoother and greater quality can be expected from ultrawide images.
+At the time of writing, the Galaxy S21 is supplied with an Android 12 operating system, Exynos 2100 also supports pin sharp resolution up to 200 megapixels and up to six sensors, meaning the zoom function on the camera is smoother and greater quality can be expected from ultrawide images.
 With the Exynos 990 in the S20 only supporting up to 108 megapixels, the difference in quality is clear.

 Although the 2100 chip offers the same quality when it comes to recording images and video as the S20, the playback is superior; the 2100 can play back video up to 8K with 60 frames per second, compared to the 990 which could only play up to 30 frames per minute in 8K, bringing improved quality and detail to your video.